JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 {% endhighlight %}

-### Defining a Subroutine for Printing the Definition
+### Defining a Sub-Routine for Printing the Definition

 Now that the formatting is complete, let's define a subroutine that will generate the specified word's definition in the cell to the next cell over whenever some action occurs: